flinker-app/docsfx/docs/ifc-viewer-architecture-and-data-protection.md

 - Installation and all access take place under your IT governance and security settings.

-![IFC Viewer for Microsoft 365 by Flinker](/_media/ifc-viewer-architecture-customer-tenant-flinker-app.png)
+![IFC Viewer for Microsoft 365 by Flinker](/_media/ifc-viewer-architecture-customer-tenant-flinker-app.png) No IFC files, model data, or user content is ever transmitted to Flinker or any third party.
+All processing and storage stays within your Microsoft 365 tenant.

 ## Processing and Protection of Sensitive Data

-- **All processing of IFC model data, BIM models, plans, drawings, 3D models, project documents, and other sensitive information takes place 100% within your Microsoft 365 tenant.**
+- All processing of IFC model data, BIM models, drawings, 3D models, project documents, and other sensitive information is performed **100% within your Microsoft 365 tenant**.
-- **No contents of these files** (such as geometries, property sets, component data, technical specifications, visualizations, annotations, plans, revisions, room books, work statuses, calculations, or any associated project documentation) are ever transmitted outside your tenant, stored on external servers, or processed outside Microsoft 365.
+- No contents of these files (geometries, property sets, component data, visualizations, plans, annotations, calculations, project documents, etc.) are **ever** transmitted outside your tenant, stored on external servers, or processed outside Microsoft 365.
-- **Full data sovereignty always remains with the customer.**
+- **Full data sovereignty always remains with you, the customer.**
+- Flinker GmbH or any third party can **never** access, view, or store your model or project data—by design.

 ## Technical and Organizational Measures (TOM)